Standing up to toxic PFAS polluters to protect the health of our communities.

 What are PFAS?

 PFAS is an acronym that stands for Poly- and perfluoroalkyl substances.
-PFAS are a class of more than 4,700 different chemicals.
-Beginning in the 1940’s, PFAS have been used in a variety of industrial products, like stain and water-resistant fabrics, cleaning products, paints, and fire-fighting foams.
-PFAS are commonly referred to as forever chemicals, because they can take thousands of years to break down.
+PFAS are a class of nearly 15,000 synthetic chemicals.
+Beginning in the 1940s, PFAS have been used in a variety of industrial products, like stain and water-resistant fabrics, cleaning products, paints, and fire-fighting foams.
+PFAS are commonly referred to as forever chemicals because they can take thousands of years to break down.
 Unfortunately, they are also linked to a wide array of health problems.

 Ready to join the movement addressing PFAS contamination?